sigmundch/web-ui/README.md

 Try It Now
 -----------
-Add web-ui to your pubspec.yaml file:
+Add the Web UI package to your pubspec.yaml file:

     dependencies:
       web_ui: any